ELIZABETH BULLARD AWARD

 Through this award, ASLA Connecticut seeks to elevate the works, leadership, knowledge, and service of women in landscape architecture and ensure that Elizabeth Bullard is never forgotten again.

-The chapter celebrated its 2022 award recipient, Anne Penniman, as part of our 2023 Professional, Student, and Chapter Awards event on December 14th.
+The chapter celebrated its 2026 award recipient, Susan Cohen, as part of our 2026 Professional, Student, and Chapter Awards event in January.

 PAST RECIPIENTS